jyunkaichen/MaiCoinHelper/README.md

 >>Use the following command to compile:
 **python MaiCoinHelper.py**

->>Receiving e-mail when the virtual currency rising or falling 5% in 24hrs!!!
+>>Receiving e-mail when the virtual currency on MaiCoin rising or falling 5% in 24hrs.